Dr Katy Burgess, BSc (Hons), PhD, SFHEA, CPsychol.

 Louise Taylor is a Professor of Education and Student Experience at Oxford Brookes University, where she teaches psychology in the School of Psychology, Social Work and Public Health.
 She is a National Teaching Fellow and Principal Fellow of the Higher Education Academy, recognised for her leadership in teaching and research to support student identities and inclusion.
 Her research applies psychological theory to understand what makes successful learning and teaching, both in the contexts of the marketisation of higher education and ethnicity degree-awarding gaps.

 Louise has published in leading journals including Studies in Higher Education and Assessment and Evaluation in Higher Education, and she is Senior Editor for the Journal of University Teaching and Learning Practice.
 Her teaching toolkit ‘Balancing Students’ Identities as Learners and Consumers’ was published by Advance HE and is freely available for educators to use to support conversations with students about their identities.
 She mentors a number of staff in learning and teaching focused career pathways and supervises PhD and EdD Professional Doctorate students on teaching and learning related projects.
-Follow her on X @L_Psychol and see her webpages for more information.
+Follow her on linkedin https://www.linkedin.com/in/louise-psychol/ and see her webpages for more information.
 Contact louise.e.taylor@brookes.ac.uk